FurryGuides

 Browse all conventions →

 Commissioning a fursuit or custom artwork is one of the most exciting milestones in the furry fandom.
 It turns your character concept into reality!
-However, with thousands of makers and artists out there, finding the right one—and ensuring they are trustworthy—can be daunting.
+However, with thousands of makers and artists out there, finding the right one and ensuring they are trustworthy can be daunting.
+If you are new to the fandom and still figuring out the basics, our first con survival guide covers the essentials before you start spending.

-This guide will help you navigate the commission process safely, avoid scams, and ensure you get a result you love.
+This guide walks you through the commission process step by step so you can avoid scams, set clear expectations, and get a result you love.

 Disclaimer: A verified creator directory is coming soon to FurryGuides.
 Please be cautious of fake artists and scammers.
 Always verify reputations on sites like Artist Beware before commissioning.